Richmond-Andoh/DCIT_205_IA/README.md

 ## Pages

-1. Home: Overview of the Computer Science Department.
+1. **Home**: Overview of the Computer Science Department.

-2. About: Information about the department's history and mission.
+2. **About**: Information about the department's history and mission.

-3. Catalog: Courses offered and academic programs.
+3. **Catalog**: Courses offered and academic programs.

-4. Resources: Library, labs, and other department resources.
+4. **Resources**: Library, labs, and other department resources.

-5. Events: Past and Upcoming events and activities.
+5. **Events**: Past and Upcoming events and activities.

-6. Contact: Contact details for inquiries.
+6. **Contact**: Contact details for inquiries.

+7. **Student Projects**: Showcase innovative projects by students, highlighting their creativity and skills.

+8. **Staff Profiles**: Introduce faculty and staff members with brief biographies, academic backgrounds, and areas of expertise.

+9. **Faqs**: Frequently Asked Questions about the department and its offerings.
+8. **Gallery**: Visual showcase of events, projects, and activities within the department.

 <p>Feel free to explore additional pages such as Student Projects, Staff Profiles, or any other page of your choice.</p>